tillg/grtnr.de_ghost/readme.md

 # grtnr.de

 Everything that goes with `grtnr.de`.
+It started with a ghost blog, but now contains more services.

 ## To Do